Where Healing Begins

 • Clothing

 • Comfortable, modest clothing suitable for sitting in groups, mild athletic movement, and outdoor walks.
-Long pants are preferred at all times, long shorts are acceptable in the summer months.
+Long pants are preferred at all times; long shorts are acceptable in the summer months.
 Bring enough clothing to last 6 days.
 Laundry facilities are available.

-• Sleepwear, bathrobe, plenty of socks and undergarments
+• Sleepwear, bathrobe, plenty of socks, and undergarments

-• A light jacket, sweatshirts and weather appropriate outerwear, hats, gloves and winter boots for November to April residents.
+• A light jacket, sweatshirts, and weather-appropriate outerwear, hats, gloves, and winter boots for November to April residents.

-• A wide brimmed hat or baseball cap and sunglasses in the summer
+• A wide-brimmed hat or baseball cap and sunglasses in the summer

-• Closed toe, comfortable shoes or sneakers, and a pair of slippers (you will wear the slippers, a lot!)
+• Closed-toe, comfortable shoes or sneakers, and a pair of slippers (you will wear the slippers a lot!)

 • Toiletries